acend/openshift-operations-training/content/en/docs/04/02_evictions.md

 There's also the `evictionSoft` argument which only starts to evict pods if node resources were over a certain threshold for a defined period of time.
 However, the `evictionHard` argument should always be present as a last resort in case too many resources are consumed too fast.

+## Conclusion

+A properly configured cluster is well-defended against any kinds of resource overuse.
+If however you run into any sort of evictions, you now know where to optimize parameters.

+Additionally, proper capacity management is always part of operating an OpenShift cluster.
+So make sure to set one up and add new nodes when needed, or even configure node autoscaling if possible.